dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Papers/Limbs/Kohut.md

 	Because there is no well defined notion of how a cause relates to the symptom in psychiatric cases In this way it is subject to Hacking's looping accounts

-We will proceed with three cases.
-(X) Gambling Addiction and Pathological Gambling Addiction (Murphy).
-	Symptoms without biological dysfunction
-(Z)

 ___
 The term 'ontological descriptivism' was coined by Jennifer Radden (CITE) in her attempt to classify the method of the Diagnostic and Statistical Manual of Mental Disorders (DSM) \footnote{The number after DSM- represents the specific edition.
 Revised editions are concatenated with 'TR'.}.
 Radden's 'descriptivism' refers to the DSM procedure of referencing only symptoms in the course a psychiatric diagnosis.
 Therefore, collapsing the concept of a mental disorder into its behavioural profile.